zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/iceegen-addsectionreloc-method.md

 ## <a name="parameters"></a>Parameter
  `section`
- [in] Der Codeabschnitt im Speicher, der eine .reloc-Anweisung hinzugefügt.
+ [in] The section of in-memory code to which to add a .reloc instruction.

  `offset`
- [in] Der Offset des Abschnitts.
+ [in] The offset of the section.

  `relativeTo`
- [in] Der Abschnitt, dem `offset` verweist.
+ [in] The section to which `offset` refers.

  `relocType`
- [in] Eines der [CeeSectionRelocType](../../../../docs/framework/unmanaged-api/metadata/ceesectionreloctype-enumeration.md) Werte, der die Art der .reloc-Anweisung hinzufügen.
+ [in] One of the [CeeSectionRelocType](../../../../docs/framework/unmanaged-api/metadata/ceesectionreloctype-enumeration.md) values, indicating the kind of .reloc instruction to add.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]